vineethkumarv/sv-wiki/Control-Flow.md

 ## Blocking and non-blocking statement -
 ### Blocking statement
 Blocking statements are assigned with =.
-It will execute one after the other in procedural blocks.
+It will execute serially in procedural blocks.
 Blocking statements are executed in a block in a sequential manner but when more than two procedural blocks, these statements will execute parallelly in the blocks and will not block the statements of other procedural blocks.

 **Syntax** -
-`            variable_datatype variable name = value assign;`
+`            variable_name(LHS) = expression(RHS);`

-For example - 1.
-Time delay assignation

-` module blocking_assignment;  `
-`int a , b;`
-`initial begin `
-`#10 a = 10;`
-`#20 b = 20;`
-`end `
-`endmodule `

- In this code, there are two variables a and b.
-The value assigns to a = 10 after the 10sec and the value is assigned to b = 20 after the time delay of 20+10=30 sec.

-Example 2 - Swapping of two numbers using blocking statement.
+Example - Swapping of two numbers using blocking statement.
 **Code**
 `module non_blocking;`
 `login [4:0] a , b;`